11jo/JOining_Party/Readme.md

 ---

 - Global("JO_JOIN_SLEEPING_DEAD","LOCALS",0)
-   - Set when Familiar health is below 5HP.
+   - Set to 1 when Familiar health is below 5HP.
+   - Set to 2 when Familiar health is below 5HP and after spell JOIN648 is applied.
+   - Set to 3 when Familiar health is above 4HP and after spell JOIR648 is applied.

 ---

 - Global("JO_JOIN_SLEEPING_DEADLY","LOCALS",0)
    - Same as above but not implemented yet.

----

-- Global("JO_JOIN_TALK","LOCALS",0)
-   - For first time becoming a familiar and have the relevant text line "We are now fellow travelers."

 ---